physicalaff/Knight-Chess-Helper/README.md

 6. Select the extracted folder.
 7. Open Chess.com.

-## Firefox
+## Firefox (Beta)

 ```text
 about:debugging
 ```

-Load Temporary Add-on and select the extension folder.
+Click **Load Temporary Add-on** and select the extension folder.

+> ⚠️ Firefox support is experimental and currently in beta.
+While most functionality should work, some features may behave differently or not work as expected.

 ---